Murray & Xiao laboratory: Neurotrophin and myelin

 Myelin is the insulating sheath wrapping around many axons in both the peripheral (PNS) and central nervous system (CNS).
 Schwann cells in the PNS and oligodendrocytes in the CNS produce myelin, which provides not only electrical insulation to axons, but also metabolic support to neurons.

 Human demyelinating diseases, such as Multiple Sclerosis (MS), have a devastating impact on quality of life.
 It is the failure of the nervous system to repair myelin after a demyelinating insult that leads to disease progression and increasing disability.
-There is currently an incomplete understanding of the molecular and cellular events that initiate, promote and maintain the interactions between neurons and glial cells that are vital for myelination in both the PNS and CNS.
-Our laboratory is particularly interested in the interactions between neurons and glial cells that are vital for myelination during development, and also myelin repair after injury.
-We use a variety of molecular, cellular, biochemical, genetic and confocal imaging techniques, as well as behavioural analyses and animal models of demyelinating disease to investigate these events.
+In addition, myelin damage is a common pathological feature of many neurodegenerateive diseases.
+However, there is currently an incomplete understanding of the molecular and cellular events that initiate, promote and maintain the interactions between neurons and glial cells that are vital for myelination in both the PNS and CNS.
+Our laboratory is particularly interested in understanding the molecular cues that are vital for myelination during development, and myelin repair after injury as well as developing new therapeutics for promoting repair after myelin injury.
+We use a variety of molecular, cellular, biochemical, genetic and confocal imaging techniques in combination with behavioural analyses and animal models of demyelinating disease to investigate these events.

-Dr Junhua Xiao is a Lecturer in the Department of Anatomy and Neuroscience and jointly heads the Laboratory of Neurotrophin and Myelin with Dr. Simon Murray.
-Dr. Xiao graduated with Bachelor of Medicine from Nanjing Medical University (China) in 2000, undertook postgraduate studies in the field of autonomic nervous system function at The University of Melbourne, and was awarded her Doctor of Philosophy in 2005.
+Dr Junhua Xiao is a Lecturer in the Department of Anatomy and Neuroscience and jointly heads the Laboratory of Neurotrophin and Myelin with Dr Simon Murray.
+Dr Xiao graduated with Bachelor of Medicine from Nanjing Medical University (China) in 2000, undertook postgraduate studies in the field of autonomic nervous system function at The University of Melbourne, and was awarded her Doctor of Philosophy in 2005.
 She undertook her postdoctoral training investigating myelin biology at the Centre for Neuroscience.
-In 2013, she joined the Department of Anatomy and Neuroscience as a Lecturer and established a laboratory focusing on the molecular mechanisms of myelin development and repair.
+In 2013, she joined the Department of Anatomy and Neuroscience as a Lecturer and laboratory head.
 Dr Xiao has been the recipient of NH&MRC/MS Research Australia Betty Cuthbert Fellowship (2007), Society for Neuroscience (USA) Postdoctoral Chapter Travel Award (2009), Asia Pacific Society of Neuroscience Young Investigator Award (2010) and ARC Discovery Early Career Research award (2012).
 Her research primarily focuses on understanding how myelination is orchestrated in health and how myelin repair is perturbed in diseases.
 Find an Expert.
-Email Junhua Xiao
+Email Junhua Xiao.

 David Gonsalves, NHMRC Early Career Postdoctoral Fellow